gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 45: March 16, Monday
+**Today's Progress**: Reviewed CSS transform and transitions, JS addEventListener, addClass, and setTimeout for animation without using keyframes

 ## Day 44: March 13, Friday
 **Today's Progress**: Completed UPlayer a product landing page for FCC that uses a little bit of jQuery for Responsive Nav and smooth scrolling